apanda1404/KidsCongnoGame/replit.md

 - Static file serving for production builds

 The application is designed to be deployed on platforms supporting Node.js with PostgreSQL databases, with the current setup optimized for Neon Database's serverless architecture.

+## Recent Changes (January 2025)
+- Expanded from 3 to 6 educational games with new Pattern Fun, Memory Game, and Match Pairs
+- Added progressive difficulty system with level tracking for all games
+- Implemented scrollable responsive game menu layout for better mobile experience
+- Enhanced fullscreen functionality with improved browser compatibility
+- Added visual scroll indicators and touch-optimized interactions
+- Integrated comprehensive audio system with background music and sound effects
+- Created reusable game assets and components for consistent user experience